-Influence on Maliki Network: Morocco is home to the oldest university in the world, AlKaraouine.
+Influence on Maliki Network: Morocco is home to the oldest university in the world, Al-Karaouine.
 This university is the centre of the Maliki school of jurisprudence.
 Since early in his reign, King Mohammed VI has implemented the Mudawana family law code that gives rights to women in divorce and property ownership, as well as citizenship to children born from non-Moroccan fathers.
 He has also commissioned the Islamic Affairs Ministry to train women preachers, or Morchidat, who are now active chaplains to Moroccans across the globe.

 Huge Influence over Muslims in Africa: King Mohammed VI leads the largest African monarchy, with a population of 32 million.
 Besides political links, Morocco maintains strong spiritual ties with Muslims all over Africa.
-Morocco is the site of the tomb of a highly revered Sufi sheikh, Mawlana Ahmed ibn Mohammed Tijani Al-Hassani-Maghribi (17351815 CE), the founder of the Tijaniyya Sufi order, whose shrine attracts millions from across the continent.
-Morocco is also recognized as a source for the spread of Islam through West Africa.
+Morocco is the site of the tomb of a highly revered Sufi sheikh, Mawlana Ahmed ibn Mohammed Tijani Al-Hassani-Maghribi (1735- 1815 CE), the founder of the Tijaniyya Sufi order, whose shrine attracts millions from across the continent.
+Morocco is also recognised as a source for the spread of Islam through West Africa.

 The Marrakesh Declaration: The King invited hundreds of the Islamic world’s leading scholars to gather for a 3-day summit in Marrakesh in January 2016 to address the question of the treatment of religious minorities in Muslim-majority communities.
-Basing themselves on the Charter of Medina, also known as the Constitution of Medina, which was drawn up by the Prophet Muhammad (PBUH) himself, they issued calls for majority-Muslim communities to respect minorities’ “freedom of movement, property ownership, mutual solidarity and defense”.
+Basing themselves on the Charter of Medina, also known as the Constitution of Medina, which was drawn up by the Prophet Muhammad (peace be upon him) himself, they issued calls for majority-Muslim communities to respect minorities’ “freedom of movement, property ownership, mutual solidarity and defence”.
 HM King Mohammed VI of Morocco delivered the inaugural address and pointed to the history of Islam’s co-existence with other religions.
-This showed how Islam has enshrined the rights of religious minorities, and promoted religious tolerance and diversity. (see page 49)
+This showed how Islam has enshrined the rights of religious minorities, and promoted religious tolerance and diversity.

 Support for Jerusalem (Al-Quds): The King and indeed all Moroccans show strong support for Palestinians and for Jerusalem.
 The Moroccan link with Jerusalem has been strong since Salah Al-Din’s son endowed the Magharbeh Quarter, next to the Buraq Wall, to North African pilgrims in 1193.
-This 800 year old quarter was demolished by the Israeli authorities in 1967 after they captured East Jerusalem.
+This 800 year-old quarter was demolished by the Israeli authorities in 1967 after they captured East Jerusalem.